 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Nov 25, 2025

-With mortgage rates fluctuating throughout 2025, thousands of homeowners are running the numbers on refinancing from their current 7.00% rate down to 6.25%—a 0.75 percentage point drop that could translate into substantial monthly savings.
+With mortgage rates having come down significantly from their 2023 peaks, thousands of homeowners who locked in rates at 7.00% or higher are now running the numbers on refinancing.
+As of May 2026, Chestnut Mortgage quotes 5.605% (5.645% APR) - a nearly 1.4 percentage point drop from 7.00% that translates into substantial monthly savings.
 (Chestnut Mortgage) But exactly how much will you save, and when will the closing costs pay for themselves?

 Refinancing means replacing your current mortgage with a new one, usually to secure a lower rate or adjust your terms.
 (Chestnut Mortgage) With AI-driven mortgage technology revolutionizing the industry, lenders can now process applications in hours rather than days, making refinancing more accessible than ever.
 (Real Estate News)

 Many homeowners purchased or refinanced during the rate spike of 2022-2023, locking in rates around 7.00% or higher.
-Now, with rates showing more stability, the opportunity to drop to 6.25% represents meaningful savings potential.
+Now, with Chestnut quoting 5.605%, the opportunity to drop nearly 1.4 percentage points represents dramatic savings potential.
 (Chestnut Mortgage)

-AI-driven mortgage approval systems are expected to become standard by the end of 2025, with early adopters already reporting 30-40% reductions in processing times.
+AI-driven mortgage approval systems have become standard in the industry, with early adopters reporting 30-40% reductions in processing times.
 (Real Estate News) This technological advancement makes refinancing faster and more efficient than traditional methods.

 Where: